-Label Description

-Packet Counters RADIUS authentication server packet counters.
-There are seven

-'receive' and four 'transmit' counters.

-Direction Name RFC4668 Name Description R Access Accepts radiusAuthClientExtAccessAccepts The number of RADIUS Access-Accept packets (valid or invalid) received from the server.
-R tx Access Rejects radiusAuthClientExtAccessRejects The number of RADIUS Access-Reject packets (valid or invalid) received from the server.
-R Access Challenges radiusAuthClientExtAccessChallenges The number of RADIUS Access-Challenge packets (valid or invalid) received from the server.
-R bx Malformed Access Responses radiusAuthClientExtMalformedAccessResponses The number of malformed RADIUS Access- Response packets received from the server.
-Malformed packets include packets with an invalid length.
+Label Description RADI US authent ication server packet co ounters.
+There are seven 'recei ve' and four 'transmit' counters.
+Direction on Name RFC4668 Name Description Rx Access Accepts radiusAuthClientExtAccessAccepts The number of RADIUS Access-Accept packets (valid or invalid) received from the server.
+Rx Access Rejects radiusAuthClientExtAccessRejects The number of RADIUS Access-Reject packets (valid or invalid) received from the server.
+Rx Access Challenges radiusAuthClientExtAccessChallenges The number of RADIUS Access-Challenge packets (valid or invalid) received from the server.
+Rx Malformed Access Responses radiusAuthClientExtMalformedAccessResponse The number of malformed RADIUS Access- Response packets received from the server.
+Malformed packets include packets with an 125 invalid length.
 Bad authenticators or Message Authenticator attributes or unknown types are not included as malformed access responses.
-R Bad Authenticators radiusAuthClientExtBadAuthenticators The number of RADIUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
-R tx Unknown Types radiusAuthClientExtUnknownTypes The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
-R tx Packets Dropped radiusAuthClientExtPacketsDropped The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason. т × Access Requests radiusAuthClientExtAccessRequests The number of RADIUS Access-Request packets sent to the server.
-This does not include retransmissions. т Access Retransmissions radiusAuthClientExtAccessRetransmissions The number of RADIUS Access-Request packets retransmitted to the RADIUS authentication server. т x Pending Requests radius Auth Client Ext Pending Requests The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
-This variable is incremented when an Access-Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission. т x Timeouts radiusAuthClientExtTimeouts The number of authentication timeouts to the server.
+Deal of Occasion Rx Bad Authenticators radiusAuthClientExtBadAuthenticators The number of RADIUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
+Packet Counters Rx Unknown Types radiusAuthClientExtUnknownTypes The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
+Rx Packets Dropped radiusAuthClientExtPacketsDropped The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
+Tx Access Requests radiusAuthClientExtAccessRequests The number of RADIUS Access-Request packets sent to the server.
+This does not include retransmissions.
+Tx Access Retransmissions radiusAuthClientExtAccessRetransmissions The number of RADIUS Access-Request packets retransmitted to the RADIUS authentication server.
+Tx Pending Requests radiusAuthClientExtPendingRequests The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
+This variable is incremented when an Access- Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission.
+Tx Timeouts radiusAuthClientExtTimeouts The number of authentication timeouts to the server.
 After a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
-A send to a different server is counted as a Request as well as a timeout. test ro ound-trip tir ne. state of the server and the Other Info Name RFC4668 Na Shows the state of the server.
-It to be able to the selected server is not Ready; The server is enabled running.
-Ready: The server is enabled, IP RADIUS module is ready to accept Dead (X seconds left): Access not reply within the configured tim disabled, but will get re-enabled w seconds left before this occurs is d reachable when more than one se disabled.
-I, but IP communication is not yet up and communication is up and running, and the access attempts. attempts were made to this server, but it did eout.
-The server has temporarily been the dead-time expires.
-The number of isplayed in parentheses.
-This state is only river is enabled.
-1 Round- Frip ra Fime diusAuthClientExtR Reply/Access-Challenge and the Ac oundTripTime authentication server.
-The granula iseconds) between the most recent Access- ccess-Request that matched it from the RADIUS rity of this measurement is 100 ms. A value of een round-trip communication with the server
+A send to a different server is counted as a Request as well as a timeout.
+This section conta ains information about the state of the server and the latest round-trip time.
+Name RFC4668 N Description Other Info Shows the state of the server.
+It takes one of the following values: Disabled: The selected server is disabled.
+Not Ready: The server is enabled, but IP communication is not yet up and running.
+Ready: The server is enabled, IP communication is up and running, and the RADIUS module is ready to accept access attempts.
+Dead (X seconds 1eft): Access attempts were made to this server, but it not reply within the configured timeout.
+The server has temporarily been is disabled. ed, but IP communication is not yet up and P communication is up and running, and the t access attempts. s attempts were made to this server, but it did Round- Trip Time radiusAuthClientExtf seconds left before this occurs is reachable when more than one s The time interval (measured in mi Reply/Access-Challenge and the A RoundTripTime authentication server.
+The granul displayed in parentheses.
+This state is only

-RADIUS Accounting Statistics for Server #1

 Receive Packets Transmit Packets

 Responses 0 Requests 0

 Malformed Responses 0 Retransmissions 0

 Bad Authenticators 0 Pending Requests 0

 Unknown Types 0 Timeouts 0

 Packets Dropped 0

 Other Info

 IP Address 0.0.0.0:1813

 State Disabled

 Round-Trip Time 0 ms